Our leading historian of the Soviet Union . . . magisterial

 But just four years later, the Berlin Wall was dismantled and perestroika spread throughout the former Soviet bloc.
 It was a sea change in world history, which resulted in the dissolution of the Soviet Union.

-Drawing on pioneering archival research, Robert Service's gripping new investigation of the final years of the Cold War pinpoints the astonishing relationships among President Ronald Reagan and Mikhail Gorbachëv, Secretary of State George Shultz and the USSR's last Foreign Affairs Minister, Eduard Shevardnadze, who found a way to cooperate during times of extraordinary change around the world.
-The story is of American pressure and Soviet long-term decline and over-stretch.
-The End of the Cold War shows how that small, skillful group of statesmen were determined to end the Cold War on their watch.
-In the process, they irreversibly transformed the global geopolitical landscape.
+Drawing on a wealth of pioneering archival research, The End of the Cold War is a gripping investigation into these final years.
+A story of American pressure and Soviet long-term decline and over-stretch, it pinpoints the astonishing relationships between President Ronald Reagan and Gorbachëv, Secretary of State George Shultz and the USSR's last Foreign Affairs Minister, Eduard Shevardnadze, who found a way to cooperate during times of extraordinary change around the world.
+A small, skillful group of statesmen, they were determined to end the Cold War on their watch, irreversibly transforming the global geopolitical landscape.

-Authoritative, compelling and meticulously researched, this is political history at its best.
+In true Robert Service style – authoritative, compelling and meticulously researched – this is political history at its best.

 Les mer